 The University of Alberta's Faculty of Engineering has a long and illustrious history.
 Since 1908, when we offered our first engineering program, the Faculty of Engineering has been responding to the changing needs of the world around us.
-Today, we offer 20 accredited undergraduate engineering programs, as well as a full range of graduate programs, to over 3,000 students from around the world.
+Today, the Faculty of Engineering at the University of Alberta is one of the largest and most diverse in Canada.
+We offer nine accredited undergraduate engineering programs, as well as a full range of graduate programs, to over 3,300 students from around the world.

-The mission of the Faculty of Engineering, which has remained virtually unchanged over our 90-year history, is
+The mission of the Faculty of Engineering, which has remained virtually unchanged since our inception, is